Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-In recent experimental studies by Hanauer \etal \cite{DBLP:conf/alenex/HanauerH020,DBLP:conf/wea/HanauerH020}, two relatively straightforward algorithms for single-source reachability could outperform the ``simple-minded'' algorithms of the earlier studies in a single-source setting by several orders of magnitude in practice both on random graphs as well as on real-world instances: \Tool{SI} maintains an arbitrary reachability tree which is re-constructed via a combined forward and backward breadth-first search traversal on edge deletions if necessary and is especially fast if insertions predominate, which can be handled in $\bigO(n+m)$ time.
-By contrast, it may take up to $\bigO(nm)$ time for a single edge removal. \Tool{SES} is an extension and simplification of Even-Shiloach trees~\cite{ES81}, which originally only handle edge deletions.
-Its strength are hence instances with many deletions.
-As a plus, it is able to deliver not just any path as a witness for reachability, but even the shortest path (with respect to the number of edges).
-Its worst-case update time is $\bigO(n+m)$, and, like \Tool{SI}, it answers queries in constant time.
-One key ingredient for the superior performance of both algorithms in practice are carefully chosen criteria for an abortion of the re-construction of their data structures and their re-building from scratch~\cite{DBLP:conf/alenex/HanauerH020}.
-To query the transitive closure of a graph, a number of so-called ``supportive vertices'', for which both in- and out-reachability trees are maintained explicitly, can be picked either once or periodically anew and then be used to answer both positive and negative reachability queries between a number of pairs of vertices decisively in constant time~\cite{DBLP:conf/wea/HanauerH020}.
+In a follow-up experimental study by Hanauer \etal~ \cite{DBLP:conf/wea/HanauerH020}, the authors showed that the ``simple-minded'' algorithms can be outperformed by several orders of magnitude in practice again on both random and real-world dynamic graphs by maintaining multiple instances of their single-source reachability algorithms simultaneously.
+To query the transitive closure of a graph, a number of so-called ``supportive vertices'', for which both in- and out-reachability trees are maintained explicitly, can be picked either once or periodically anew and then be used to answer both positive and negative reachability queries between a number of pairs of vertices decisively in constant time.
 The fallback routine can be a simple static graph traversal and therefore be relatively expensive: With a random initial choice of supportive vertices and no periodic renewals, this approach has been shown to answer a great majority of reachability queries on both random and real-world instances in constant time already if the number of supportive vertices is very small, i.e., two or three.

 These experimental studies clearly show the limitations of worst-case analysis: All implemented algorithms are fully dynamic with at least linear worst-case running time per operation and, thus, all perform ``(very) poor'' in the worst case.
 Still on all graphs used in the study the relatively simple new algorithms clearly outperformed the algorithms used in previous studies. \ifEnableExtend